Monday, January 28, 2013

 Cover

-All recent Orion reprints have great illustrations on their covers, but I think this one is my favorite one.
+All recent Orion reprints have great illustrations on their covers, but this one is my favourite.

 Cool lines: